ACROSS

 With the last of the light, he searched the river for stones.
 He tested their hardness, striking them against the back of his sword.
 Once he started getting sparks, he returned to the riverbank and gathered some tinder.
 He ground some dry birch bark into fine dust and struck the rock against his sword over it.
 It took several attempts, but some sparks landed in the dust and went up like gasoline.

 Noah and Tin sat on a makeshift bed of the pine boughs Noah gathered earlier, keeping them insulated, and they wrapped themselves in the canvas wagon cover.
-They spent the night sitting beside the fire, eating rations while the moon passed overhead.
+They spent the night eating rations and dozing beside the fire while the moon passed overhead.

 Soon enough, the sun shining in his eyes awoke Noah from his sleep.
 It was not a deep sleep due to his current circumstances, but he at least felt rested.
 It was his first dawn in this new world.
 As he started moving around, Tin slowly stirred.